 Archive for May, 2010

-Posted by torontoemerg in Before I Start Throwing Things, I'd Better Write This Down, Life in the Emergency Department on Sunday 30 May 2010
+Posted by torontoemerg in Life in the Emergency Department, Before I Start Throwing Things, I'd Better Write This Down on Sunday 30 May 2010

 Toronto hospitals and medical responders are bracing for a busy summit weekend, practicing simulation drills, updating emergency preparedness plans and in some cases, asking patients to reschedule appointments.